nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Improvements to Existing Features

 **New Patient Data Fields**
-To meet the requirements` of a healthcare management application, additional fields—such as diagnosis, medications, notes, and appointments—were incorporated to provide a more comprehensive patient profile.
+To meet the requirements of a healthcare management application, additional fields—such as diagnosis, medications, notes, and appointments were incorporated to provide a more comprehensive patient profile.

 **Enhanced Search Capabilities**
 Our team upgraded the find command from AB3 to offer greater flexibility, allowing searches by not only name but also fields like diagnosis and medications.
 The enhanced find feature also enables filtering by specific criteria, which involved a full redesign of the search logic and thorough testing.